This year, get a future street tree for the holidays!

 What: 3'-6' tall non-traditional holiday trees (Primrose, Catalina Ironwood, Fern Pine, and other trees that are good for San Francisco's streets)

-Pick-ups after December 3rd: You may also pick up your tree at the Friends of the Urban Forest office during open office hours after December 3rd.
+When: You may pick up your tree at the Friends of the Urban Forest office during open office hours.
 Visit the FAQs page or contact MeiLing.Hui@sfgov.org for more pick up information.
 Trees will be available on a first-come first-served basis.
 Pick up your tree early for the best selection!

 Why: Living trees are the best holiday option, if you have a place to plant them afterwards.
 Adopt a Green Christmas tree to green your home, green your streets, and green the next generation!